jeremypbeasley/realescape/_blog/a-penny-for-your-thoughts-survivor-feedback-is-gold.markdown

 ---
-title: A Penny for your Thoughts?
-Survivor Feedback is Gold.
+title: A Penny for your Thoughts&#x3f; Survivor Feedback is Gold.
 author: bridget
 date: 2017-06-07
 layout: blog